Tommee Tippee Perfect Prep Machine Review

-If you’ve recently read My Brief Breastfeeding Journey you’ll know that I ultimately couldn’t breastfeed due to inadequate supply.
+If you’ve recently read My Brief Breastfeeding Journey you’ll know that I ultimately couldn’t breastfeed due to inadequate supply, most likely caused by having PCOS.
 Although I pumped and fed both breast and formula at first, I needed bottles made from the very first day we were home.
 At first I scoffed at the Tommee Tippee Perfect Prep Machine, thinking it was a decadent waste of money.
 Now I can’t imagine a night without it!

 “A machine to make formula?”
 I thought to myself, “Why?
 You just pop the formula in and some boiling water, shake and let it cool.
 What’s the big deal?“

 The Big Deal is time.
 Precious time becomes a hot commodity with a newborn.
-With this machine it can take as little as 60 seconds to make up a bottle at the right temperature.
+With the Tommee Tippee Perfect Prep Machine it can take as little as 60 seconds to make up a bottle at the right temperature.
 If you’re boiling and cooling water it can take considerably longer.
 It takes my kettle longer than that to boil and if you don’t have any sterilized cool water ready to add, you might have to fuss about for 15 minutes before you get it at the right temperature.
-My tap water is also quite hard and the midwife recommended a filter – which the Tommee Tippee Perfect Prep Machine has built in.
+My tap water is also a little hard (which varies by region) and the midwife recommended a filter – which the Tommee Tippee Perfect Prep Machine has built in.

 15 minutes may not sound like a long time but when you have a screaming newborn in full hunger meltdown or when you’re stumbling around at 4am in the morning, 15 minutes feels like a lifetime.

-You pop your bottle – it doesn’t have to be a Tommee Tippee bottle – on the pad, set the dial to how many ounces you want to make (from 4 to 11) and push go.
+You pop your empty formula bottle – it doesn’t have to be a Tommee Tippee bottle – on the pad, set the dial to how many ounces you want to make (from 4 to 11) and push go.
 It will dispense the correct amount of boiling water to safely sterilize the milk.
-You add your formula, shake it up and then press the button a second time.
+You add your milk formula powder, shake it up and then press the button a second time.
 It then fills it up to the top with the (usually) correct amount of water to be the perfect temperature.

 The Tommee Tippee Perfect Prep Machine does need to be topped up with water regularly and if it runs out, it can take a few minutes to filter the new water.
 If you’ve got a hungry screaming baby and wanted a bottle immediately and it’s out of water, this can be a bit frustrating.
 It’s a simple fix – always top it up after a feed, never wait to top it up before a feed.
 That way it’ll always be full when you need it.

 It has a pretty hefty filter inside to provide fully filtered, safe to drink water even if you’re in a hard water area.
-This does need replacing regularly and costs just under £10.
+This does need replacing regularly and costs around £10 on Amazon.
 I’ve been using mine for 5 months and the filter light has come on asking for it to be changed twice, which is slightly under the 3 month usage listed on the website.
-You should definitely be aware of that cost and make sure you’ve ordered an extra one.
+You should definitely be aware of that cost and make sure you’ve ordered an extra one so that it’s handy.
 Although you don’t have to change it immediately, it is important to try and be prompt to make sure the water is being filtered and no bacteria is building up.

 I buy the filter on Amazon with Subscribe & Save which means it gets delivered automatically when I need it and saves a bit of money too.
 Tip!
 Pampers nappies get 20% off on Subscribe & Save too and the two brands of wet wipes I use get 15% off .
 This has saved me a fortune and means I always have nappies and wet wipes!